 * datetime, then closes the connection.
 This is arguably the simplest server

 * you can write.
-Beware though that a client has to be completely served its
+It is *so* simple that the client has to be completely served

-* date before the server will be able to handle another client.
+* its date before the server will be able to handle another client, which is

 */